nikolay-pshenichny/Resume/resume.md

  - Performed business requirements analysis and release planning;
  - Modified the existing banking software to meet new customers needs and reflect changes in the legal system;
  - Developed wide variety of reports, including reports for credit bureaus;
- - Integrated 3rd part applications and services;
+ - Integrated 3rd party applications and services;
  - Performed code reviews;
  - Participated in training of the end users, system maintenance and end-user support;
  - Helped with annual financial reports generation and checking;